muratk5n/thirdwave/en/README.md

 ---

-That McCauliffe race seems to be running on pure culture war energy..
+That Mcauliffe race seems to be running on pure culture war energy..
 And guy is a Clintonite..
 I am almost hoping he loses.

 ---